 Threshold Tuning for Carbon Stock Baselines

-The following production-grade implementation leverages prefect for orchestration, xarray and dask for chunked geospatial computation, rasterio for I/O, and geopandas for vectorized spatial operations.
-Structured logging ensures traceability across audit trails, while explicit CRS handling prevents projection-induced threshold misalignment.
+The reference implementation uses prefect for orchestration, xarray and dask for chunked geospatial computation, rioxarray/rasterio for I/O, and geopandas for vectorized spatial operations.
+Structured logging via structlog keeps every threshold decision traceable across the audit trail, and explicit CRS handling prevents projection-induced misalignment.

 import structlog